oap-project/gazelle_plugin/README.md

 ![Overview](./docs/image/nativesql_arch.png)

 Spark SQL works very well with structured row-based data.
 It used WholeStageCodeGen to improve the performance by Java JIT code.
 However Java JIT is usually not working very well on utilizing latest SIMD instructions, especially under complicated queries.
 [Apache Arrow](https://arrow.apache.org/) provided CPU-cache friendly columnar in-memory layout, its SIMD optimized kernels and LLVM based SQL engine Gandiva are also very efficient.
-Native SQL Engine used these technoligies and brought better performance to Spark SQL.
+Native SQL Engine used these technologies and brought better performance to Spark SQL.

 ## Key Features